littleNeuronCell/Merlot-Notification-System/Documentation/Api.md

 ```
 http://merlotnotification.herokuapp.com/
 ```
-@return: Will return a json object with contains the following attributes, respCode and respMsg
+@return: Will return a json object with contains the following attributes, status, timestamp and message
 >   **respCode**: will return a html response code
 >   **respMsg**: will return a message notifying whether or no the function succeeded or why it failed
 >   for additional info please consult our table below